slviajero/tinybasic/README.md

 ## The idea

 My attempt to create a basic interpreter from scratch.
 The project was inspired by Steve Wozniak's statement that the Apple 1 basic interpreter was the biggest challenge in his professional life.
-Bill Gates also had started his career and his fortune by writing a basic interpreter for the Altair microcomputer around the some time.
+Bill Gates also had started his career and his fortune by writing a basic interpreter for the Altair microcomputer around the same time.

 The project has outgrown its beginnings by now.
 It became a full featured BASIC interpreter with IoT and microcontroller specific features.
 There is an underlying hardware abstraction layer making the interpreter useable on a number of architectures like Arduino AVR, ESP8266, ESP32, SAMD, RP2040 and ARM.